Innopolis-UAV-Team/ros-global-localization/README.md

 Your installation process might be base don `Dockerfile`.

-The core of the package is `pc_global_localization` node.
+The core of the package is `pc_global_localization_node` node.
 To use it, you should load ros parameters.

 The best way to use this node is to either use `launch/run_pc_global_localization.launch` file or to write your own.